forestgrape/coronavirus/index.md

 Incidence rates of both cases and deaths varies a lot between the different regions (Cantons which correspond to states).
 * In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), the number of deaths per 100K is about 6 in median and 8 in average (March and April 2020).

 > Remark: Cattle farming is very common in many areas in Switzerland due to a long tradition and an accompanying tradition of making a variety of tasty cheeses.
 Care has been taken to preserve traditional recipes and the microbes used, throughout the industrialization of agriculture in the 20th century.
-Addionally the market for milk and meat is protected and significantly subsidized and more than other forms of agriculture.
+Addionally the market for milk and meat is protected and significantly subsidized.
+The support is higher than for other forms of agriculture.

 > Subjective Remark: I consider distributed agriculture as important and worth preserving.
 Both subsidies and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.<br>
-Economy solely on global effectiveness trimmed, yields that but often only that.
+Economy solely on global effectiveness trimmed, yields that.
+But often only that.
 Question is, in which situations this is wanted.

 * Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].
     Cantons with few cattle farming: